-16. POLES: Limit of eight (8) poles per team during tournament applies except where a state limit is set at a lesser number.
+16. POLES: Limit of four (4) poles per angler during tournament applies except where a state limit is set at a lesser number.
 Teams may use rod and reel combos, hand-held pole and reel combos or hand-held poles.

 17. BAITS: A maximum of two baits per pole may be used during tournament hours if in accordance with Local and State laws.
 Live and artificial bait may be used unless announced differently on the Tournament Information Page or at the Rules Meeting.

 18. MOTORS: All tournament boats are required to have a minimum 9.9 HP or greater motor.